 If your primary passion is providing subcontracting services, you may not be particularly excited about crunching numbers.
 It’s incredibly important to stay on top of your expenses as a subcontractor, though.
 Don’t just assume you’re turning a profit only to discover later you’ve been operating in the red!

-Check out this article for a list of common reasons construction projects go over-budget.
+See this article for a list of common reasons construction projects go over-budget.
 We also share some tips regarding accounting for hidden and unexpected expenses.

 We hope this article has helped you understand what it takes to become a subcontractor in construction.
 To summarize, the exact process varies depending on your area of specialty.
 Generally speaking, however, you’ll need experience, licensing, effective tax planning, insurance, and a solid bidding strategy.